Physical Education (PE)

-In accordance with 5 CCR Section 5593 any person serving at any grade level as a temporary athletic team coach must be certified in by their district to be knowledgeable and competent in the areas of:
+In accordance with 5 CCR Section 5593, any person serving at any grade level as a temporary athletic team coach must be certified by his or her district to be knowledgeable and competent in the areas of:

 - Care and prevention of athletic injuries, basic first aid, and emergency procedures;

 - Rules and regulations in the athletic activity being coached; and